pkvarnwal/GitCommands/README.md

 * git push --all origin : Push all branches to your remote repository.
 * git diff : To show changes in all files.
 * git diff --base <fileName> : To show changes in specific file
+* git push --tags origin : Push all tags to remote repository.